Emergency medical services in Poland: Communications

 All ambulances in Poland are dispatched from centralized regional dispatch centers (Polish: Centrum Powiadamiania Ratunkowego)(CPR).
 The traditional standardized emergency telephone number for ambulances in Poland in the POTS telephone system is 999.
 The standard European emergency number, 112, also works in Poland, including mobile systems, and is gradually replacing 999.
 Calls are then triaged by interview process, and the closest and most correct type of ambulance resource is sent to the call.

 E112 is a location-enhanced version of 112.
 The telecom operator transmits the location information to the emergency centre.
 The EU Directive E112 (2003) requires mobile phone networks to provide emergency services with whatever information they have about the location a mobile call was made.
 This directive is based on the American Federal Communications Commission's Enhanced 911 ruling in 2001.

 System changes

 Previous systems

-In Poland, there were two types of emergency ambulances, type R (now S), and type W (P), which are staffed as follows:
+In Poland before 2006 emergency ambulances teams were classified into two types, type R (now S), and type W (P), which are staffed as follows: